HD3C: Efficient Medical Data Classification for Edge Devices: Results and Discussions

-Many medical datasets are limited in size due to privacy constraints.
-As shown in Figure \ref{fig:sensitivity_plot}(e), HDC-X remains robust under reduced training data, with only a 1.78\% drop in accuracy when trained on 40\% of the PhysioNet 2016 dataset.
+\textbf{Resilience to Limited Training Data.} Many medical datasets are limited in size due to privacy constraints.
+As shown in Figure~\ref{fig:sensitivity_plot}(e), HD3C remains robust under reduced training data, with only a 1.78\% drop in accuracy when trained on 40\% of the PhysioNet 2016 dataset.